pubudu538/demos/S02-APIM_for_Istio_Services_MTLS/README.md

 In this scenario, we have several microservices which are deployed in Istio.
 For applying API management for those microservices, we can expose an API for those microservices.

-This works only in Istio permissive mode.
+This works in Istio permissive mode and Strict MTLS mode.

 ### Installation Prerequisites